chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-in-static-mixer/tracer-in-static-mixer.rst

       end
     end

 #.
-The boundary conditions are ``time dependent`` because of the inlet.
-We put conditions on :math:`y<0` and :math:`11 < t < 61` to inject a pulse, only on the lower half of the inlet.
+We use ``time dependent`` boundary conditions, defined at :math:`y<0` and :math:`11 < t < 61` to inject a pulse on the lower half of the inlet.
 #.
 All other boundary conditions are ``outlet``.
 This condition is natural for the outlet of the problem.
-For lateral walls, this condition is also appropriate since no flow is occurring through these; it is then equivalent to a impermeable wall.
+For lateral walls, this condition represents an impermeable wall.

 Post-processing
 *******************